 - Fever of 100.4° F (38° C) or higher

 - Chills

+- · Blurred vision or other changes in eyesight

-- Tiredness and/or weakness that interferes with your daily activities
+- Tiredness that interferes with your daily activities

 - Feeling dizzy or lightheaded

 - Easy bleeding or bruising

-- Blurred vision or other changes in eyesight
+- Decreased or loss of hearing

-- Decrease in hearing or ringing in the ear
+- Ringing in the ear

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

-- Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzyLasting loss of appetite or rapid weight loss of five pounds in a week
+- · Decreased or very dark urine

+- Numbness, tingling, or pain in your hands and feet

+- While you are getting this medicine, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion.

 - Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, call 911 for emergency care.

+- If you think you may be pregnant or may have impregnated your partner